IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Todo

 ## Core functions
-* Delay processing if the scan is in progress
+* Delay processing wait if the scan is in progress
 * Remove direct use for DbContext
 * Same DLL in two services
-* Add IStateStore Service
-	* Save State
-	* Update State
-	* Delete State
-	* Query State
 * Review all places where database update occurs
+* Function priority
+	* How hangfire handle priority
 * Back to UI coding